 WVU participates in the Schools of Public Health Application Service (SOPHAS).
 All MPH applications must be submitted through SOPHAS.

 In addition to the application, applicants must submit to SOPHAS a statement of purpose and objectives, official GRE test scores, three letters of reference, a current resume/curriculum vitae, and all university transcripts.
 SOPHAS requires original transcripts from ALL U.S. institutions attended!
-(Even Study Abroad) Please see each Major’s website for additional application requirements.
+(Including Study Abroad) Please see each Major’s website for additional application requirements.

 There is a $120 SOPHAS application fee.
 Applicants must indicate their first choice of MPH major, and may also indicate a second choice.
 A maximum of two choices is allowed.